The Affordable Care Act: Your health care reformed

 - Pediatric services, including dental and vision

-Children’s well visits, shots to prevent serious health conditions, teeth cleanings, braces, exams, glasses, and contact lenses
+Children’s well visits, vaccinations, teeth cleanings, braces, exams, glasses, and contact lenses

 - Prescription drugs